Great egret: Distribution and habitat

-The great egret is partially migratory, with northern hemisphere birds moving south from areas with colder winters.
-It is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.

-In 1953, the great egret in flight was chosen as the symbol of the National Audubon Society, which was formed in part to prevent the killing of birds for their feathers.
+In the Nordic countries, it was historically a rare visitor.
+The first breeding was observed in Sweden in 2012 and in Denmark in 2014.
+In 2018, a pair of great egrets nested in Finland for the first time, raising four young in a grey heron colony in Porvoo.

+Presence in Great Britain

 On 22 May 2012, a pair of great egrets was observed nesting in the UK for the first time at the Shapwick Heath nature reserve in Somerset.
 The species was a rare visitor to the UK and Ben Aviss of the BBC stated that the news could mean the UK's first great egret colony had become established.
 The following week, Kevin Anderson of Natural England confirmed a great egret chick had hatched, making it a new breeding bird record for the UK.
 In 2017, seven nests in Somerset fledged 17 young, and a second breeding site was announced at Holkham National Nature Reserve in Norfolk where a pair fledged three young.
-In January 2021, Bird Guides, a UK website and magazine which reports sightings of rare birds, dropped the species from its list of nationally rare birds because sightings had become so numerous.

-A similar move northwards has been observed in the Nordic countries where historically it was only a rare visitor.
-The first confirmed breeding in Sweden was 2012 and in Denmark was 2014.
-Both countries now have small colonies.
-In 2018, a pair of great egrets nested in Finland for the first time, raising four young in a grey heron colony in Porvoo.

-Ecology
+In August 2024, RSPB Scotland announced that a pair had raised three chicks at their Loch of Strathbeg nature reserve in North Aberdeenshire, the first chicks to hatch in Scotland.

+Behaviour and ecology

-The species breeds in colonies in trees close to large lakes with reed beds or other extensive wetlands, preferably at height of 10–40 ft.
+The great egret breeds in colonies in trees close to large lakes with reed beds or other extensive wetlands, preferably at height of 10–40 ft.
 It begins to breed at 2–3 years of age by forming monogamous pairs each season.
 Whether the pairing carries over to the next season is not known.
 The male selects the nest area, starts a nest, and then attracts a female.
 The nest, made of sticks and lined with plant material, could be up to 3 feet across.
 Up to six bluish green eggs are laid at one time.
 Both sexes incubate the eggs, and the incubation period is 23–26 days.
 The young are fed by regurgitation by both parents and are able to fly within 6–7 weeks.